nhs-england-tools/make-devops/README.md

 ## Conventions

 - Set all the profile specific information in a `build/automation/var/profile/[name].mk` file
 - Set all the project specific information in the `build/automation/var/project.mk` file.
 There is set of mandatory variables that must be defined for the library to function correctly.
-For more details, please refer to the `build/automation/var/project.mk.default` file
+For more details, please refer to the `build/automation/var/project.mk` file from the Project Template workspace
 - Your development flow should be described in the main `Makefile` in the root directory of the project.
 Content of that file must meet certain implementation requirements and include some predefined sections
 - Create custom helper targets in the `Makefile` file or in the individual sub-project directories.
 These targets should be lower-level targets supporting your project's development flow
 - If a library target does not work in the expected way there are two ways of solving that issue